Last updated on October 19th, 2020 at 04:15 pm

 - Mielle Organics Honey & Ginger Styling Gel – This gel is very very lightweight.
 Actually, I don’t find it to have enough hold for me.
 However, it’s a good back up gel to have for smoothing updo protective hairstyles.

-Note: Typically, to keep curls light and flowing jelly based stylers work better over heavy gels on fine hair.
+Note: Typically, to keep curls light and flowing jelly based stylers work better over heavy gels

-Super Creamy Leave-in Conditioners
+DO USE: Super Creamy Leave-in Conditioners

 There’s very few leave in conditioners I can say I love.